Skip to main content

 Because its manufacture depends upon making the soluble insoluble, strange things have been reported of indigo.
 Cow’s milk, it has been said, is stained blue, when cattle are allowed to feed in indigo fields, and caterpillars feasting on indigo leaves have been said, likewise, to become blue from the inside out.
 Among the strangest reports is this: it was said that an egg, left near an indigo dyeworks, would become blue– not just the shell, but the yolk and white.
 Michal Taussig, in his lyrical thought-piece on indigo manufacture, makes a lot of this; and I must say that it is hard to balance the curious delight of discovering such a strange secret with what we know of the horrors of backbreaking plantation monoculture and the subtle chemical influence that the dye exerts—with the implication that it subtly stains everything it touches.

-Of course, it’s hard to read something like that without wondering if it is reproducible.
+Of course, it’s hard to read something like that without wondering if it’s actually true.
 I’ve got eggs; I’ve got indigotin from Indigofera suffruticosa (Guatemala indigo, one of the plantation varietals).
 And I’ve got time and reducing agents and alkalis and so on: enough to make an indigo vat.
 Future research will have to determine whether it is possible to dye an egg from the inside-out by exposing it to indoxyl extracted directly from plants.
-But I can say from experience that indigotin (from Indigofera suffruticosa, Guatemala indigo), reduced to leuco-indigo—the second method—is alas incapable of dyeing more than the shell.
-Though I am happy to report that shell is an astonishingly delicate and mottled blue.
+But I can say from experience that indigotin reduced to leuco-indigo—the second method—appears (alas) incapable of dyeing more than the shell.
+The shell, though: that is dyed through– and becomes an astonishingly delicate and mottled blue.

-I also had this idea that if cellulose was such a good vehicle for indigotin—cellulose in cotton or linen—and cellulose is the most prevalent substance in plants, that I should be able to stain wood the same way.
-Here at the Motley Lab, I like to say that we get things wrong, but we get them wrong in an interesting way.
+I also had this idea that if cellulose in cotton was such a good vehicle for indigotin, and cellulose is the most prevalent substance in woody plants like trees, that I should be able to stain wood the same way.
+Here at the Motley Lab, we like to say that we get things wrong, but we get them wrong in an interesting way.
 It is spring, and spring is the season of birdhouses, so: what better way to paint a birdhouse than immersing it in soluble leuco-indigo?
 I was aiming for a good, dark, blue-jeans blue; what I got was a color like the palest cerulean, where the sky meets the horizon, or, let’s say, well-faded blue-jeans.
 Deeper colors will have to wait for future research.